-The annual CAPER (the Committee for Air Pollution Effects Research) conference provides an opportunity for researchers and policy makers on air quality effects to meet to present and informally discuss new advances in this rapidly developing field.
+The annual CAPER (Community of Air Pollution Effects Researchers) conference provides an opportunity for researchers and policy makers on air quality effects to meet to present and informally discuss new advances in this rapidly developing field.

 What is CAPER: - The Committee for Air Pollution Effects Research?